 2. Shop

-Definitely take the time to browse – there’s just a few shops, after all.
+ShoppingTake the time to browse – there are just a few shops.
 Blue Lagoon offers skincare inspired by the nearby natural springs, Rammagerdin is the quintessential place for local souvenirs, and 66 North has all the cold-weather gear you’ll need, depending on your final destination.
-The Duty Free shops are worth a peek, and if you’re spending a few days in Iceland, you can shop here before heading into the real world where the prices are even higher.
+The Duty-Free shops are worth a peek, and if you’re spending a few days in Iceland, you can shop here before heading into the real world, where the prices are even higher.

 3. Go sightseeing

 This tiny capital was built for strolling, so dress for the weather, which ranges from chilly to windy and cold.
-Don’t miss Hallgrimskirkja, the iconic church that offers sweeping views of the landscape.
+Don’t miss Hallgrimskirkja, the iconic church offering sweeping landscape views.
 Snap a picture at Harpa Concert Hall.
 The dramatic bay is the perfect backdrop for this modern structure.
-Pop into the National Gallery of Iceland for some history or browse the art at Reykjavik Art Museum.
-Sample local fare like fermented shark – or for the faint-hearted, ask a local for their favorite coffee recommendation.
+Pop into the National Gallery of Iceland for some history, or browse the art at Reykjavik Art Museum.
+Sample local fare like fermented shark – or for the faint-hearted, ask a local for their favourite coffee recommendation.

 Don’t forget to hightail it back to the airport in time for your next flight!